 Is It More Dangerous to Drive on Friday the 13th?

-Of all the prevailing superstitions out there, the belief that the number 13 is unlucky — or that Friday the 13th is a day for misfortune — is one of the most prevalent.
+Of all the prevailing superstitions, the belief that the number 13 is unlucky — or that Friday the 13th is a day of misfortune — is one of the most prevalent.
 Some people won’t leave the house or close a business deal on the 13th, and others outright avoid everything to do with the number, such as when building owners avoid granting access to the 13th floor of a building.

-Similarly, some might feel averse to driving on that notorious day (or if they’re in a movie, their car might simply refuse to start!).
+Similarly, some people feel averse to driving on that notorious day (or if they’re in a movie, their car might simply refuse to start!).
 But is it more dangerous to drive on Friday the 13th than on other days of the year?
-According to most serious studies on the subject, the answer is no. Surprise!
+According to most studies on the subject, the answer is no. But there’s a catch.

-It shouldn’t take an in-depth study to tell us this, but it’s true that we can influence what happens around us — or rather, our perception of what happens — simply by having a different mindset.
+It shouldn’t take an in-depth study to tell us this, but it’s true that we can influence what happens around us — or our perception of what happens — simply by having a different mindset.

-In the same vein, drivers who expect bad things to happen on the road on Friday the 13th might be directly influencing events on that day because they think something bad will happen.
+In the same vein, drivers who expect bad things to happen on the road on Friday the 13th might directly influence events on that day because they think something bad will happen.
 They’ll overcorrect when changing lanes or swerve suddenly if another car gets near them.
 Driving while fearful is dangerous!

-In conclusion, it doesn’t seem more or less dangerous to drive on Friday the 13th than on any other Friday, even for those who have friggatriskaidekaphobia —try that for your word of the day.
+In conclusion, it doesn’t seem more or less dangerous to drive on Friday the 13th than on any other Friday, even for those who have friggatriskaidekaphobia — fear of that ominous date.